jaredcnance/jaredcnance.github.io/src/pages/leveling-up-your-dotnet-testing-transactional-integration-testing-in-asp-net-core/index.md

 date: "2018-04-10T00:00:00.000Z"
 ---

-In [part 1](http://nance.io/leveling-up-your-dotnet-testing/) of this blog post, I introduced a few testing testing patterns.
+In [part 1](http://nance.io/leveling-up-your-dotnet-testing/) of this blog post, I introduced a few testing patterns.
 Specifically I showed how you can use factories to generate fake data and create randomness in our tests.
 This can improve the coverage of possible input parameters and possibly expose unexpected application bugs.

 In this post we'll be moving on to integration testing.
-I'll show a few options for making our integration test idempotent even in the face of concurrent execution.
+I'll show a few options for making our integration tests idempotent even in the face of concurrent execution.
 Almost all of the examples below will be using [Entity Framework Core](https://github.com/aspnet/EntityFrameworkCore).
 At the end I'll quickly show how the same principles can be applied using any data access layer that provides `IDbTransaction` capabilities, such as [Dapper](https://github.com/StackExchange/Dapper).